Meastro85/School-J1/Netwerken/OSI Model/Physical/Wireless Media.md

 - Coverage area - Effective coverage can be impacted by physical characteristics of deployment location.
 - Interference - susceptible to interference
 - Security - Wireless communication coverage requires no access to physical strand of media.
-- Shared medium - WLANs operate in half-duplex, only one device can send or receive at a time.
+- Shared medium - WLANs operate in [[Topologies#Half and Full Duplex Communication|half-duplex]], only one device can send or receive at a time.
 Many users accessing simultaneously results in reduced bandwidth for each user.

 # Types of Wireless Media